-Employee turnover is usually expressed as a ratio and are usually calculated for a company on a yearly basis, so it would be the number of employees who left during the entire year divided by the total number of employees at the beginning of the year.
-If a company has 100 employees and two of them leave, the turnover rate is two divided by 100, or two percent.
+Employee turnover is usually expressed as a ratio and is usually calculated for a company on a yearly basis, so it would be the number of employees who left during the entire year divided by the total number of employees at the beginning of the year.
+If a company has 100 employees and two of them leave, the turnover rate is two divided by 100, or 2%.
 That's pretty a pretty low turnover rate.
-If a company of five loses two employees, that's a forty percent turnover rate (2/5) and that's a pretty high turnover rate.
+If a company of five loses two employees, that's a 40% turnover rate (2/5) and that's a pretty high turnover rate.

 Employee Turnover Cost

 Employee turnover cost is usually defined as the cost to hire a replacement employee and train that replacement.
 Often the training costs only count those to get the new employee productive, but they should include all the costs of getting the new employee to the same level of productivity as the employee who left.

 These costs include both direct costs like the fee paid to a recruiter to find candidates for you, as well as indirect costs like the business you lost because you didn't have the capacity to handle it all while you were short-staffed.
 Generally, the higher your turnover rate, the higher both your direct and indirect costs will be.
 And as the turnover rate increases, the costs will increase faster.

 There are direct and indirect costs associated with hiring a replacement for an employee who has left.
 If several employees have left, there may be some small savings in certain categories from economies of scale, but that is a small part of the total cost.
 Hiring costs include:

 - Recruiting Costs

 - Advertising costs if you have to place an ad for a specific position or even for the company itself when recruiting for several positions